Skip to content

 • Equinox, to define neural networks with PyTorch-like syntax,

-• Diffrax, to solve the PC inference (activity) dynamics, and
+• Diffrax, to solve the gradient flow PC inference dynamics, and

 • Optax, for parameter optimisation.